Sandra Cabrera: Influence

+RedTraSex Archive/Virtual Library

+To honor Sandra Cabrera's legacy, RedTraSex named their virtual library after her as the first sex worker-themed archive.

 Public Morality police unit

 If the police were, in fact, trying to send a message to the new provincial administration, it backfired.
 Cabrera's murder gave the government the political cover it needed to eliminate the Public Morality section of the provincial police.
 High on the list of her legacies is the fact that two days after her murder, the Santa Fe Minister of Government announced that the Public Morality section would be dissolved and the officers that served in it would be distributed among different units.
 He said that the move had been under consideration since the beginning of the new administration:

 But he acknowledged that he was making the announcement in the context of Cabrera's murder.

 Misdemeanor Code

 On the other hand, the government wanted to amend, rather than repeal, the articles of the Misdemeanor Code that criminalized sex work and transgenderism.
 The political opposition favored straight repeal, but the government was concerned about voter reaction and opposition from the Church.
 As the Minister of Government put it with Victorian sensibility:

 As the new secretary general of AMMAR's Rosario chapter, Claudia Lucero continued the campaign to repeal the articles.

 For AMMAR Rosario, the campaign was an important rallying point.
 The constant police harassment intimidated the women in the street, but it also gave them strong motivation to take steps, however risky, to join the campaign against laws that legitimized the harassment.
 And since the campaign had been Cabrera's initiative, it gave the union frequent opportunity to invoke the name of Sandra Cabrera, who had become an important symbol for sex workers' rights.

 Finally, in 2010, after years of lobbying and activism by AMMAR Rosario, a different administration repealed the articles of the law that Cabrera had campaigned against.

 While she didn't live to see the victory, she was part of the fight, and it was a more fundamental restructuring of society's relationship with sex work than eliminating a police unit.